 It is a completely cloud-based application, similar to Google Sheets, and is built to integrate with other apps and encourage cross-departmental collaboration.
 Unlike a traditional Excel file, a Zoho Sheet can sync your entries so they can be viewed on any device linked to the cloud storage.

 Why not just switch out of Excel?

-One of the originals in the world of accounting software, this became a major competitor to Excel due to the fact that some of the major users were accountants and bookkeepers who could utilize this software without having to build anything out.
+As one of the originals in the world of accounting software, it became a major competitor to Excel since some of the major users were accountants and bookkeepers who could utilize this software without having to build anything out.

-As a top Microsoft Excel alternative, it does a great job of connecting financial information and can create balance sheets and P&Ls.
+As a top cloud-based Excel alternative, it does a great job connecting financial information and creating balance sheets and P&Ls.

-With Abacum, we empower finance teams of high-growth tech companies to become true strategic partners in the organization by driving time-to-insight with powerful automation and seamless collaboration features.
+Abacum is a third-generation FP&A tool that empowers finance teams of high-growth tech companies to become true strategic partners in their organization through powerful automation and seamless collaboration features.

 Do you want to know more about how an FP&A tool can help your company grow?
 Request a demo now to see our product live and start your transformational journey.